how to gain muscle mass

 The more feedback you get, the better.

-It is easy to let go of weight gain at this stage, and only realize it too late.
+It's easy to get carried away with weight gain at this stage, and only realize it too late.

-In addition to the scale, use other forms of feedback, do not be guided only by the weight on the scale, nor by the mirror.
+In addition to the scale, use other forms of feedback, don't just be guided by the weight on the scale, nor by the mirror.

-Take a tape measure and measure your arm, belly, chest and legs every two weeks.
+Take a measuring tape and measure your arms, stomach, chest and legs every two weeks.

-Take pictures regularly, with the same lighting and poses.
+Take photos regularly, with the same lighting and poses.

-Ask someone close to you for a sincere opinion.
+Ask someone close to you for an honest opinion.

-The more feedback you have, the easier it will be to know whether or not you are on the right track, and it will help you to identify weaknesses.
+The more feedback you have, the easier it will be to know whether or not you are on the right track, and it will also help you identify weaknesses.

-But you also pay attention to the source of that feedback.
+But also pay attention to the origin of this feedback.

-That guy from the gym who hates you is probably not the best person to listen to, and neither are your parents who hate being in the gym.
+That boy at the gym who hates you probably isn't the best person to listen to, and neither are your parents who hate you going to the gym.

 Training

-To achieve the greatest gain in lean mass possible, with the least gain in fat mass, you need a good workout, well done.
+To achieve the greatest possible gain in lean mass, with the least gain in fat mass, you need good training, well done.

 You need to stimulate the muscle to grow.

-There is no point in having the best training plan in the world if you don't make an effort when executing it.
+There's no point in having the best training plan in the world if you don't put in the effort when it comes to executing it.

 You need to execute that training plan, and you need to execute it well.

-You don't need to be the king of the bench press or write your name in the gym's squat cage, but you need to work hard, increase loads and evolve.
+You don't need to be the king of the bench press, nor write your name on the squat cage at the gym, but you need to try hard, increase loads and evolve.

-If you are doing sides with one arm, and sending messages with the other, you will hardly have good results.
+If you're doing laterals with one arm, and sending messages with the other, you're unlikely to get good results.

 Appointments

-Most likely you have a smartphone, but if you don't, a notepad will do.
+Most likely you have a smartphone, but if not, a notepad will do.

 This will help you to be aware of whether you are really evolving or not.